Atos (ATO) Q2 2025 earnings summary

 Q2 2025 earnings summary

-H1 2025 performance met expectations, with revenue stabilization and significant progress on the Genesis transformation plan, over 50% complete by June and already improving profitability.
+H1 2025 performance met expectations, with revenue stabilization and progress on the Genesis restructuring plan, now halfway complete and delivering initial benefits.

-Share purchase agreement signed with the French State for the sale of Advanced Computing activities, expected to close in H1 2026.
+SPA signed with the French state for Advanced Computing, with closing expected in H1/Q2 2026.

 Financial highlights